 Rating valuations (formerly known as Government Valuations) are primarily undertaken to allow the Council to determine a property's rates.
 Rates are calculated on the land value of all properties in the Nelson City Council rating area and are like a property tax which provides revenue for the Council.

-For the current year (2016/17) rates are calculated on the revaluation that took place on 1 September 2015.
-The next revaluation is due later in 2018.
+For the current year (2017/18) rates are calculated on the revaluation that took place on 1 September 2015.
+The next revaluation is on 1 September 2018.

 Nelson's rating system